SoHackOrg/sohackorg.github.io/content/events/hack-sweden.md

 tags = ["event", "hackathon", "open data"]
 +++

 Hack Sweden is a one-time hackathon on the theme "public good software".
-We want to encourage people to build stuff that can help inhabitants of Sweden, especially if you take advantage of the numerous public APIs available from government agencies.
+We want to encourage people to build stuff that can help inhabitants of Sweden.
+The primary focus will be taking advantage of open data and APIs made available by government agencies.

 The goals are:
-* Build something for public good and/or take advantage of public government APIs.
+* Build something for public good that takes advantage of public government APIs and open data.
 * Have fun and be social.

 Need inspiration on what to hack on?
 Don't fret!
-The [idea list](https://github.com/Hack-Sweden/idea-vault) comes to the rescue!
+The [idea list](https://github.com/Hack-Sweden/idea-vault/tree/main/2024) comes to the rescue!

 Schedule
 * Saturday 27 April